 Applications must be submitted via the NSF.
 Application preparation and submission instruction can be found on the NSF website.

-Costing for the UK component of the project should be entered on the Je-S system but Je-S form should not be formally ‘submitted’ electronically to BBSRC at this stage.
+For UK Applicants: Costing for the UK component of the project should be entered on the Je-S system but the Je-S form should not be formally ‘submitted’ electronically to BBSRC at this stage.
 The completed PDF documents (Je-S proforma and CVs) should be printed/ downloaded and forwarded to the US Principal Investigator for inclusion as a supplementary document in the overall proposal and an electronic copy of the document emailed to BBSRC (for further information see supplementary guidance).